kent-map/kent/theatre/canterbury-theatre.md

 Between 1491 – 1520, a church warden from the parish of St Dunstan’s noted;
 <br><br>
 “Canterbury has it’s own pageant of St. Thomas, with one hundred billmen and bowmen preceding a pageant wagon.
 On it, stood the figures of St Thomas, with a mechanical moving head and a hidden bag of blood, four boy knights, with splendidly gilded armour.”

-**Strolling Players**

-The Licensing Act of 1737, or ‘Gagging Act’ as it was popularly known, affected theatre in Britain considerably.
-Production of plays was restricted to two theatres in London – Covent Garden and Drury Lane.
-Scripts were censored by the Lord Chamberlain and his examiners, the Master of Revels, until 1843 when it was lifted.
-To avoid falling foul of this law, especially rural theatres would intersperse scenes with a variety of melodrama, burlesque, song and dance.
-After the gagging act was lifted, Music Hall became equally, if not more popular than theatre.
-Starting in the back rooms of pubs, it grew into a ‘working’ peoples entertainment.

-**Local Playwrights**
-Christopher (Kit) Marlowe, Tudor spy and playwright, was born in Canterbury in 1564.
-His most famous plays are : Dr Faustus, Tamberlaine and The Jew Of Malta.
-In [when] Christopher Marlowe attacked William Corkine with a staff and dagger at the Chequer of Hope.

-The Chequer of The Hope was a pilgrim's inn on the west side of Mercery Lane and the High Street.
-Refurbished in 1392 by the monks of Chillenden Priory for pilgrims visiting Thomas Becket’s shrine, The Hope was extended in 1435 when ‘The Crown Inn’ next door was purchased.
-The inn served as a theatre venue, with a galleried courtyard, workshops, surrounded by two floors accomodating up to 100 pilgrims.
-The complex is mentioned in the fifeenth century ‘Tale of Beryn’ and was also known as the ‘Chaucer Inn’.
-Records of performances and entertainments exist for this venue.
-Sadly, it was badly burnt in 1865, although some of the facades are still visible on Mercery Lane.
+Christopher (Kit) Marlowe, Tudor spy and playwright, was born at 57, St George's Street in 1564 and attended the King's school from 1578.
+In 1592, he visited Canterbury to see his play 'The Jew of Malta' performed at the Guildhall and whilst staying in the city, got into a fight with William Corkine, a musician from the cathedral, at the Cheker of Hope Inn.
+The inn which also served as a theatre venue, had a galleried courtyard and was surrounded by two floors which could accommodate up to 100 pilgrims.
+It is mentioned in the fifeenth century ‘Tale of Beryn’ and was also known as the ‘Chaucer Inn’.

 John ‘Bileous' Bale (1495-1563), famed for his vitriolic language attacking the Catholic church, wrote 'King John' which it is argued is the earliest historical drama in English.[^ref] (Brown, Hutchinson and Irwin _Written City_) It was probably performed at St Stephens in 1538.

 [John Lyly](/16c/16c-lyly-biography/) (c.1553-1606), whose father owned the 'Splayed Eagle' near Canterbury Cathedral, may have been born in the city.
 He ran the first theatre in Blackfriars, London and was known for his euphuistic style, which was emulated by another Canterbury playwright, Stephen Gosson (1554-1624), who was christened in St.George’s parish.
 None of Gosson's plays survive, but he later became vehemently opposed to the theatre, writing ‘The School Of Abuse, Conteining a pleasant invective against Poets, Pipers, Plaiers, Jesters and such like Caterpillars of a Commonwealth’ in 1579.
-In it he argued that theatre ‘fostered social evils’ and that 'every Wanton and his paramour, every man and his Mistresse, every John and his Joan, every knave and his queane' were corrupted there on the Sabbath.
+In it he argued that the theatre ‘fostered social evils’ and that 'every Wanton and his paramour, every man and his Mistresse, every John and his Joan, every knave and his queane' were corrupted there on the Sabbath.

 Strolling or Wandering Players, considered ‘vagabonds’ by law, and without patronage from a noblemen or royalty, toured fairgrounds and race meetings presenting a mixture of acrobatics, drama and songs.
 Sometimes, these players were paid not to perform, as the Burghmote book in 1595 notes:
 <br><br>